Jobs

 This type of error is entirely unrelated to the Data Science service.
 Rather, it's an issue on the user side when creating and signing the requests.

-If you are using user principal to make the request, some common mistakes are:
+If you're using user principal to make the request, some common mistakes are:

 Job Run Logging Integration is Enabled Though Logs Aren't Generated